Apply for BAföG to study

 Exceptions:

-- You enrolled at a university solely on the basis of your professional qualifications.
+- You enrolled in a college solely on the basis of your professional qualifications,

-- you were prevented from starting your studies on time for personal or family reasons, in particular because you were continuously raising a child under the age of 14, and you did not work more than 30 hours per week during this time, or
+- You were prevented, for personal or family reasons—in particular due to the continuous care of a child under 14 years of age—from beginning the educational program on time and did not work more than 30 hours per week during that time, or

-- you have become in need due to drastic changes in your personal circumstances.
-As a result, you were unable to complete a BAföG-eligible training program that would qualify you for a profession.
+- You have become in need due to significant changes in your personal circumstances.
+As a result, you were unable to complete a training program eligible for BAföG funding that leads to a professional qualification.

 Internship:

-You will receive BAföG for the internship if it is required by the training regulations and lasts at least 12 weeks for internships outside the EU.
-Shorter compulsory internships may also be eligible for funding for stays abroad within the EU.
+You will receive BAföG for the internship provided that it is required by the training regulations and, for internships outside the EU, lasts at least 12 weeks.
+For stays abroad within the EU, shorter mandatory internships may also be eligible for funding.

 Procedure